yyouyang12/Cont-Kukanov-Back-testing_yunyan/README.md

 - **TWAP** (Time Weighted Average Price)
 - **VWAP** (Volume Weighted Average Price)

 All strategies are evaluated in terms of total cost and average execution price.
+All baselines and metrics are computed over the same 9-minute window provided in the data, ensuring fair comparison.
 A JSON report and cumulative cost plot (`results.png`) are generated.

 ## Code Structure